-The Cinema & Media Studies (CAMS) curriculum emphasizes critical studies in film, visual images and sound in addition to digital video and audio production.
-Courses range from global and Hollywood film studies to fiction and nonfiction filmmaking, animation, digital photography, graphic design, site-specific and mobile media, writing for film and television, television studio production and audio recording.
+The Cinema & Media Studies (CAMS) curriculum offers critical studies in film, visual images and sound in addition to digital video and audio production.
+Courses range from global and Hollywood film studies to fiction and nonfiction filmmaking, animation, digital photography, site-specific and mobile media, writing for film and television, television studio production and audio recording.

 Formal study in CAMS is supplemented by a rich array of media-oriented activities and opportunities, including off-campus study programs exploring New Media in Europe and Asia and film culture in Latin America, film screenings sponsored by the College Film Society and the Student Union Movie Organization (SUMO), an International Film Forum and a variety of festivals and exhibitions for showcasing student work.